-- No evidence of any needs; no need for action.
-No evidence of stress between the child/youth's cultural identity and current environment or living situation. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
-Some occasional stress resulting from friction between the child/youth's cultural identity and their current environment or living situation. - Need is interfering with functioning.
+No evidence of stress between the child/youth's cultural identity and current environment or living situation.

+1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+Some occasional stress resulting from friction between the child/youth's cultural identity and their current environment or living situation.

+2 Need is interfering with functioning.
 Action is required to ensure that the identified need is addressed.

 The child/youth is experiencing cultural stress that is causing problems in functioning in at least one life domain.
-The child/youth needs support to learn how to manage their culture stress. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+The child/youth needs support to learn how to manage their culture stress.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 The child/youth is experiencing a high level of cultural stress that is making functioning in any life domain difficult under the present circumstances.
 The child/youth needs an immediate plan to reduce culture stress.